 Most families find that high chairs are a necessary part of raising a young child.

-The cost of high chairs can vary from $40 to $200 or more, but given they last several years, and are something you will likely use 3 times a day once your baby is over 6 months of age, they represent excellent value for money.
+Costs can vary from $40 to $200 or more, but given they last several years, and are something you will likely use 3 times a day once your baby is over 6 months of age, they represent excellent value for money.

 While high chairs do have their safety risks (for example risk of falling), they are considered to be one of the safest ways to feed your child because they help ensure your child is strapped into a comfortable and safe seating position while eating.